cowboyd/ember-presents/README.md

-Crafting your slides with an HTML based presentation package such as [Reveal.js][1] has the distinct advantage of making your deck an HTML5 application, which means breathing as much life as you can code into each slide.
-However, just building it from a static HTML page and isn't enough.
+Crafting your slides with an HTML based presentation package such as [Reveal.js][1] has the distinct advantage of making your deck an HTML5 application.
+It means breathing as much life as you can code into each slide.
+However, just building it from a static HTML page and some ad-hoc JavaScript isn't enough.

 Ember Presents! takes the presentation-as-application concept to the next level by allowing you to treat your presentation as a